aws/aws-iot-device-sdk-python-v2/documents/MIGRATION_GUIDE.md

     * [MQTT5 features](#mqtt5-features)

-## What's new in AWS IoT Devide SDK for Python v2
+## What's new in AWS IoT Device SDK for Python v2

 * The v2 SDK client is truly async.
 Operations return `concurrent.futures.Future` objects.
     Blocking calls can be emulated by waiting for the returned `Future` object to be resolved.